-A temporary food service facility operates at a fixed location no more than 14 consecutive days or up to 30 consecutive days if the temporary food service facility in the case of volunteer fire companies.
-Temporary food facilities are usually in conjunction associated with fairs, carnivals, fundraising events, or similar gatherings.
+A temporary food service facility operates at a fixed location no more than 30 consecutive days.
+Temporary food facilities are usually in conjunction with fairs, carnivals, fundraising events, or similar gatherings.
 They are considered “special food service facilities” because the Department provides exceptions to certain regulations because of the design of the facility, food preparation methods, and/or the limited length of time that a facility operates in association with a special event.

 Steps to follow to obtain a temporary food license:

-- The event coordinator of the special event must apply for the temporary food permit application.
+- The event coordinator of the special event must apply for the temporary food license application.

-- If the event has multiple food vendors, each vendor must fill out a Vendor Form, Guidelines for Special Food License, and a Food Source Form in duplicate.
+- If the event has multiple food vendors, each vendor must fill out a Special Food Service application.

-- Submit the appropriate forms as one packet, in duplicate to the Health Department (Special Food Service Facility Application, Guidelines for Special Food License, and Food Source Form).
+- Submit the appropriate forms as one packet along with applicable fees, in duplicate to the Health Department (Each application is $25)

 During a temporary food event, each vendor must supply an adequate hand-washing station, ware-washing station, ground cover and overhead protection (see guidelines for special food service facility temporary license below).
 Furthermore, food must be stored and made on site, the day of the event.

 Excluded Organizations such as a volunteer fire company or bona fide nonprofit fraternal, civic, war veterans’, religious, or charitable organization would complete the forms below and send via email to: firstname.lastname@example.org.

 A farmers market means a place where a person offers or sells one or more of the following products directly to the public: